-In section 3.1 we introduce the magnitude of undulation ψ and discuss its role in identifying subglacial channels.
-This is a useful metric, but it requires the acquisition of very high resolution topographic data.
+In Sect.
+3.1 we introduce the magnitude of undulation ψ and discuss its role in identifying subglacial channels.
+This is a useful metric, but it requires the acquisition of ultrahigh-resolution topographic data.
 At lower resolution, in addition, differences among channel direction and local topographic gradients can also be indicative of subglacial erosion, as long as ice erosion rate by sliding is lower than meltwater erosion rate (e.g., Weertman, 1972; Shreve, 1972; Paterson, 1994).
-Observations of channels incised oblique to topographic gradients are common in the literature (e.g., Sissons, 1961; Walder and Hallet, 1979;

-Sugden et al., 1991; Livingstone et al., 2017).
-Quantifying and measuring these deviations in a set of subglacial channels to stablish a quantitative base for channel categorization has, however, not been done.

-Considering the confined flow of pressurized water in a subglacial channel at the base of an ice sheet to follow the x direction, with y perpendicular to ice flow and z perpendicular to the ground surface, so that z_b and z_i are the bed and ice surface elevations respectively.
-At steady-state, water flow at the base of the ice is driven by the water pressure potential gradient $\nabla \phi$:
+Observations of channels incised oblique to topographic gradients are common in the literature (e.g., Sissons, 1961; Walder and Hallet, 1979; Sugden et al., 1991; Livingstone et al., 2017).
+Quantifying and measuring these deviations in a set of subglacial channels to establish a quantitative base for channel categorization has, however, not been done.
+Considering the confined flow of pressurized water in a subglacial channel at the base of an ice sheet to follow the x direction, with y perpendicular to ice flow and z perpendicular to the ground surface, so that z_b and z_i are the bed and ice surface elevations, respectively.
+At steady state, water flow at the base of the ice is driven by the water pressure potential gradient $\nabla \phi$:

-$$\nabla \phi = -\rho_i g \nabla z_i - \Delta \rho g \nabla z_b + \nabla N. \tag{2}$$
+$$\nabla \phi = -\rho{i} g \nabla z{i} - \Delta \rho g \nabla z{b} + \nabla N. \tag{2}$$